 Mistake #3: Not Enough Snacks

 Any parent who’s been through the toddler stage knows that snacks can be a lifesaver.
 They usually work when nothing else will.
-Yet, many people make the mistake of not bringing enough snacks for the entire flight.
+Yet, a common mistake people make when flying with toddlers is not bringing enough snacks for the entire flight.
 This, unfortunately, can result in a meltdown before the wheels touch down.
 Packing more snacks than you think you will need can help you avoid this situation.
 You never know when you will be unexpectedly delayed.
 Also, pack a variety of snacks.
 This will prevent your toddler from throwing a fit if they suddenly decide they hate yesterday’s favorite snack.
 For ideas on what snacks to pack, read my list of the best and worst airplane snacks for kids.

 Mistake #4: Not Packing Extra Clothes in the Carry on